aakashraj96/audio-conf-starter-kit/README.md

   ##### Libraries used:

-  - [Janus gateway](https://github.com/meetecho/janus-gateway) - A lean multipurpose WebRTC server
+  - [Janus gateway](https://github.com/meetecho/janus-gateway) (v0.10.5 at the time of writing) - A lean multipurpose WebRTC server
   - [Janus javascript API](https://janus.conf.meetecho.com/docs/JS.html) - API developed by Janus to interact with the Janus server.

   ##### Architecture